 Marriage in Tudor England wasn't fun for most women, whether or not they were wives or ladies of the night in Elizabethan cathouses.
 Intercourse wasn't for pleasure, but for the purpose of giving birth to children.
 Tudor life offered up some really questionable methods of Tudor contraception, and a person's age of sexual activity was pretty much at the onset of puberty for young women... way before either party was likely emotionally ready.

 So then, what was childbirth like in Tudor times?
 Not much better: dirty, isolated, and pretty darn painful.
-All around, sex was pretty awful back then…
+All around, sex was pretty awful back then.

 Women could insert wool soaked in vinegar into their vaginas.
 Supposedly, the astringency of vinegar closed off the womb to questing sperm.
 Women also plugged up the entrances to their vaginas with beeswax seals or blocks of wood.

-During the Tudor era, the right testicle was believed to contain all of the seed necessary to sire a son.
-Similarly, the right side of the uterus produced boys.
+During the Tudor period, the right testicle was believed to contain all the seed necessary to sire a son, and the right side of the uterus produced boys.
 Accordingly, the left testicle was employed to have a daughter.

 In order to father a son, Tudor men tied knots around the left side of their genitals to restrict the girl-producing sperm and make sure they had boys.

 If a guy couldn't get it up, apothecaries brewed up tons of bizarre remedies to cure that ailment.
 One recipe mixed quail testicles with large-winged ants, bark oil, and amber.
 Beans also supposedly assisted a man's overcoming dysfunction in the bedroom.

 It wasn't just Average Joes suffering from impotence.
 By the time of his death, even King Henry VIII might have had ED.